Quantum channels and memory effects: Quantum channels: basic definitions and properties

 where $\mathrm{id}_m$ denotes the identity channel on $\mathfrak{S}(\mathbb{C}^m)$.
 While not obvious at least in the case of $||| \cdots |||_{\diamond}$, both these norms are stable under channel extension.
 Furthermore they are related through the identity $||| \Lambda |||_{cb} = ||| \Lambda^* |||_\diamond$, where $\Lambda^*$ is the dual of $\Lambda$~\cite{JKP09}.

 In the context of quantum communication, the properties of the cb-norm have been extensively reviewed in Refs.~\cite{KretschmannTH,KW05,KW04,HW01,Keyl2002,Bela05,JKP09}.
-Here one reminds only that it is well behaved under tensor product composition rule~(\ref{compositionNEW1}), since it fulfills the property
+Here recall that it is well behaved under tensor product composition rule~(\ref{compositionNEW1}), since it has the property

 Furthermore if $\Lambda$ is completely positive then $||| \Lambda |||_{cb} = ||\Lambda(\openone) ||_{\infty}$.
 Accordingly if $\Lambda$ is CPTP and $\Lambda^*$ its dual channel~(\ref{equazioneHEIS}), one has that $||| \Lambda |||_{cb}$ can take any value up to $d$ (the dimension of the channel input space) while $||| \Lambda^{*} |||_{cb} =1$ always.